anton-mitune/obsidian-journal-visualizer/docs/features/FEA005-backlink-count-tracker.md

 ### Assumptions and rules
 - The default selected period is "past 30 days"
-- folder watching is recursive by default (includes subfolders)
+- Folder watching is recursive by default (includes subfolders)
+- Multiple notes and folder watching capabilities are defined in [FEA009](FEA009-multiple-notes-watching.md)
+- Default watch mode is Folder mode in empty state (per FEA009)

 ## Design